neilenns/node-deepstackai-trigger/README.md

 A sample file to start from is included in the _sampleConfiguration/triggers.json_ folder.
-As mentioned above you'll have a happier time editing the trigger configuration if you use a text editor that supports real-time schema validation (like as Visual Studio Code).
+As mentioned above you'll have a happier time editing the trigger configuration if you use a text editor that supports real-time schema validation (such as Visual Studio Code).

 | Property     | Description                                                                                                                                                                                                                                                                                                                            | Example                     |
 | ------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------------- |